Digital transformation has completely changed the relationship between companies and consumers.

 In addition to regularly monitoring your strategies’ performance, you need to be aware of the feedback given by your customers.
 By studying them, it is possible to establish constant improvements in your service.

-To do this, you need to monitor the performance of your strategies.
+To accomplish this, you need to monitor the performance of your strategies.
 How?
-Using a few metrics that indicate whether your planning is being efficient — and, if not, what you need to do to improve.
+Use a few metrics that indicate whether your planning is being efficient — and, if not, what you need to do to improve.
 To make your job easier, we have listed below the main metrics to an eye on.

 Churn